s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 to evaluate some calculation `f (g (h (i x)))` embedded in some lazy tuple `(y, z)` to WHNF, `y` and `z` would not be touched as the evaluation stops at the tuple constructor (for more about constructors see the section on custom types).
-All the computations that lead to this constructor however, are forced to be evaluated.
+All the computations that lead to this constructor however, would be forced to be evaluated.
 Therefore, if we had wanted to make the insides of a tuple strict, we would have to write something along the lines of